awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

 **Note**
 If you view the policy in the AWS Management Console, you may see warnings for **ELB**\.
 These can be safely ignored because some of the actions only exist for ELB v2\.
 You do not see warnings for ELB v2\.

-1. <a name="lbc-create-role"></a>Create an IAM role and annotate the Kubernetes service account that's named `aws-load-balancer-controller` in the `kube-system` namespace for the AWS Load Balancer Controller using `eksctl` or the AWS CLI and `kubectl`\.
+1. <a name="lbc-create-role"></a>Create an IAM role\.
+Create a Kubernetes service account named `aws-load-balancer-controller` in the `kube-system` namespace for the AWS Load Balancer Controller and annotate the Kubernetes service account with the name of the IAM role\.

+   You can use `eksctl` or the AWS CLI and `kubectl` to create the IAM role and Kubernetes service account\.

 ------
 #### [ eksctl ]